kennethkalmer/profittrailer-setup/README.md

 This will install git and clone this repo to the directory you're in.

+Then copy `config-sample.sh` to `config.sh` in the `profittrailer-setup` directory, and review the available settings.

 ## Step 1 - Install Java and create a `profittrailer` user

 ```sh